 In the 1970’s this PST model was ‘translated’ into social work by William Reid and Laura Epstein.
 They worked in Chicago developing task-centred social work practice and giving attention to do-able solutions to specific problems.
 It was an active, direct and measurable approach; either something happened, or it did not.

 Of course, both models had limitations and one of them went back to those structural inequalities mentioned above.
 Too often the ‘professional’ had too much influence over what the client was ‘supposed’ to do.
 It was rather too easy to impose sanctions on non-compliant clients.
-OK, that option was not written in to the text-books, but it was an actuality.
-Some would argue it is a a necessary actuality in situations were a some-one’s safety is compromised.
+OK, that option was not written into many text-books, but it was an actuality.
+Some would argue it was necessary in situations where the safety of a vulnerable person was compromised.

 Safe experiments are not ‘Homework’